 Dali Theatre-Museum, Spain

-You are invited to take a tour around some of the museum’s rooms and see some works and objects exhibited there by means of panoramic pictures.
+You are invited to take an interactive virtual tour around some of the museum’s rooms and see some works and objects exhibited there by means of panoramic pictures.
 See the Dali Theatre-Museum here.

 The British Museum, UK

 The British Museum’s remarkable collection spans over two million years of human history and culture.
-Over 6 million visitors every year experience the collection, including world-famous objects such as the Rosetta Stone, the Parthenon sculptures, and Egyptian mummies.
+Over 6 million visitors every year experience the collection at this national museum, including world-famous objects such as the Rosetta Stone, the Parthenon sculptures, and Egyptian mummies.
 See The British Museum here.